 The UCS work-in

-Following the recommendations of the Geddes Report (1966) and the Shipbuilding Industry Act (1967), the newly amalgamated Upper Clydeside Shipbuilding (UCS) became the largest shipbuilding consortium in Britain.
-Despite the then Labour government’s continuing efforts to put the industry on a more sustainable footing, UCS began to experience serious financial difficulties because of ongoing poor management and a backlog of unprofitable contracts.
+Following the recommendations of the Geddes Report (1966) and the Shipbuilding Industry Act (1967), the newly amalgamated Upper Clydeside Shipbuilding (UCS) became the largest shipbuilding consortium in Britain.2 Despite the then Labour government’s continuing efforts to put the industry on a more sustainable footing, UCS began to experience serious financial difficulties because of ongoing poor management and a backlog of unprofitable contracts.
 By 1971, it was estimated that a £6 million bailout was needed if UCS was to survive.
 However, following the emergency nationalisation of Rolls Royce in 1971, the newly elected Conservative government was not prepared to assist supposedly ‘Lame Duck’ industries, thus forcing UCS to go into receivership, the immediate closure of two of the yards, the likely loss of 8,500 jobs in shipbuilding and a further 20,000 posts in associated industries (Murray 1971, 6).
-The UCS shop stewards responded by declaring immediate industrial action; but rather than go on strike, they decided to occupy three of the UCS shipyards and to declare a work-in (Buchan 1972; Coates 1981, 21-38; Foster Woolfson 1986).
+The UCS shop stewards responded by declaring immediate industrial action; but rather than go on strike, they decided to occupy three of the UCS shipyards and to declare a work-in (Buchan 1972; Thompson and Hart 1972; McGill 1973, 101-10; Coates 1981, 21-38; Foster and Woolfson 1986).
 The first such campaign in the history of British trade unionism, redundant workers continued to report for work as usual and to complete what orders the shipyard had, even though they had been removed from the liquidator’s payroll.

-One of the earliest attempts to rally public support for the eighteen-month occupation was Cinema Action’s short campaign film, UCS 1 (1971).
-In keeping with its previous ‘cinetracts’ of industrial struggles, the film collective sought to capture the live drama of the work-in through its use of an agitprop documentary style with no scene rehearsal or narrative commentary.
+One of the earliest attempts to rally public support for the eighteen-month occupation was Cinema Action’s short campaign film, UCS 1 (1971).3 In keeping with its previous ‘cinetracts’ of industrial struggles, the film collective sought to capture the live drama of the work-in through its use of an agitprop documentary style with no scene rehearsal or narrative commentary.
 Apart from seeing graphic footage of men going about their jobs and mass demonstrations through the streets of Glasgow, we hear apprentices, workers and shop stewards communicate their understanding of the political events surrounding the work-in.
-But unlike the social realism of the 1930s British Documentary Movement, which has since been criticised for romanticising the heroic masculinity of industrial Britain, UCS 1 portrayed the realities of shipbuilding, warts and all.
+The film also gives expression to the dignity of ‘an honest day’s work’, the ‘collective pride’ that building a ship occasions (both among the workforce and the wider community) and a spirit of social hope.
+But unlike the Griersonian social realism of the early to mid twentieth century British Documentary Movement, which has since been criticised for romanticising the heroic masculinity of industrial Britain and its consensualist politics (see Durgnat 1970; Macpherson 1980; Hood 1983; Colls and Dodd 1985; Winston 1995; Dodd and Dodd 1996), UCS 1 does not hesitate to portray the contradictory realities of shipbuilding, warts and all.
 For example, juxtaposed alongside several close-up shots of arduous work conditions (deafening machinery, welding fumes, inclement weather, among others), one of the workers admits to shipbuilding ‘being a horrible job’.
-On the other hand, the film gives expression to the dignity of ‘an honest day’s work’, the ‘collective pride’ that building a ship occasions (both among the workforce and the wider community) and a spirit of social hope, even though many of the workforce and shop stewards didn’t fully comprehend the novelty of a work-in.
+Nor does Cinema Action’s film indulge in a naive celebration of the ‘Scotland on the move’ discourse that characterised many of the workaday documentaries produced by the Films of Scotland Committee from the late 1930s through to the 1960s (see McArthur 1982, 57-63).
+Instead, UCS 1 leaves the viewer in no doubt as to the pernicious socio-economic processes at work in Glasgow’s shipyards apropos the historical necessity of labourism and class struggle.